schoo7/impact_sc/README.md

 ## 🤝 Contributing

-We welcome contributions to the IMPACT-sc project.
+We welcome contributions to the SCAPE project.
 If you have suggestions for improvements, please open an issue or submit a pull request on our GitHub repository.
 We appreciate your input and collaboration!

 ---